 UKSR has delivered a different price performance profile to the 4 other index funds reviewed above.
 Year-to-date, it has delivered a return of 13.63%.
 In 2020, the pandemic crisis had only taken 5.36% off its price by the end of the year.
-The year before that, 2019, had seen an impressive price gain of 22.85%.
+The year before that, 2019, had seen a price gain of 22.85%.

 Just under a quarter of UKSR’s portfolio are financial companies, with industrials making up the second-largest holding with 18.26%.
-One potential deficiency in its holdings is its low technology allocation (3.36%).

 What is a UK Banks ETF?